 When I leave these ingredients out, I tend to add a pinch more of the other seasonings, including Worcestershire sauce just to enhance the flavor.

 Technically, yes.
-Monash University has determined that beer is low-FODMAP in servings of 375ml (about one can).
+According to the Monash University App, beer is low-FODMAP in servings of 375ml (about 12.5 ounces).
 The high-FODMAP fructans are broken down during the fermentation process, making it easier to digest.
-The addition of one can of Guinness still makes this a low-FODMAP recipe.
+The addition of one can of Guinness still keeps each serving FODMAP-friendly.

 Is Worcestershire sauce low-FODMAP?